redis/redis-doc/commands/msetnx.md

 Sets the given keys to their respective values.
 `MSETNX` will not perform any operation at all even if just a single key already exists.

-Because of this semantic `MSETNX` can be used in order to set different keys representing different fields of a unique logic object in a way that ensures that either all the fields or none at all are set.
+Because of this semantic `MSETNX` can be used to set different keys representing different fields of a unique logic object in a way that ensures that either all the fields or none at all are set.

 `MSETNX` is atomic, so all given keys are set at once.
-It is not possible for clients to see that some of the keys were updated while others are unchanged.
+Clients can't see that some of the keys were updated while others are unchanged.

 @return